kostya17/photo-selector/README.md

 ## photo-selector

-#### Photo-selector is solution to implement multiple photo selrction from gallery
+#### Photo-selector is solution to implement multiple photo selection from gallery

 **How to use:**